glanceable-io/ordinal-log-loss/README.md

 ### Pre-trained model
 The model used in our experiments is the [google/bert_uncased_L-2_H-128_A-2](https://huggingface.co/google/bert_uncased_L-2_H-128_A-2) which is a tiny version of the BERT model.
 This model can be fetched directly from the HuggingFace Model Hub.

+### reproducibility
+All our experiments can be reproduced using the `src/training.py` and `src/fine_tuning.py` python scripts.
+Every losses used in our paper are implemented in the `src/loss_functions.py` script (except the cross entropy which is already implemented in the pytorch library).

+Edit the `src/datasets.json` file with the coresponding path for the datasets your want your model to train on.

+In `src/model_coral.py` we reimplemented the coral method as presented [here](https://github.com/Raschka-research-group/coral-cnn).